-Play like the Legends – I am a fan of older country, rockabilly and fifties rock and roll music.
-The sound and shape of this beautiful Epiphone reminds me of listening to Rosanne Cash playing “Tennessee Flattop Box” and I feel like rocking out with the greats of music history everytime I put my hand on it.
+Play like the Legends – I am a fan of older country, rockabilly, and fifties rock and roll music.
+The sound and shape of this beautiful Epiphone remind me of listening to Rosanne Cash playing “Tennessee Flattop Box” and I feel like rocking out with the greats of music history everytime I put my hand on it.

 In fact, I’m not alone in this.
-The father to this guitar was used by Don Everly, Buddy Holly, Elvis Presley and Emmylou Harris.
+The father of this guitar was used by Don Everly, Buddy Holly, Elvis Presley and Emmylou Harris.

 The ej200 style Epiphone acoustic guitar is quite easily one of the most recognizable and famous guitars of America and across the world.
 It offers a deep and powerful projection that dominates the stage and drew in thousands over the radio.
 The Epiphone EJ-220SCE has a sound projection above and beyond any other acoustic guitar on the market.

 The guitar features a solid Spruce top with a select Maple back and a beautiful classical rosewood moustache-style bridge.
 The Maplewood body produces a clear crisp complex sound while the spruce provides a robust projection.

 The Epiphone EJ-220SCE also sports an eSonic2 preamp system with an easy-to-use built-in tuner.
 Included in the controls on this preamp are: